Tag: Canada

 Viticulture notes

-Madeleine Angevine is generally described as an early variety with moderate vigour and a semi-erect growth habit.
-It can be pruned short, which is a practical advantage in some vineyard systems.
+Madeleine Angevine is generally described as moderately vigorous, with a semi-erect habit.
+It can be pruned short, which makes it practical in certain training systems and helps explain why it has remained useful in cooler vineyards.

 Wine styles & vinification

-Madeleine Angevine produces light, crisp white wines with a flowery nose and a fresh, dry profile.
-It is often appreciated not for weight or grandeur, but for delicacy and charm.
+Madeleine Angevine usually gives light, crisp white wines with a floral nose, gentle fruit, and a fresh dry profile.
+It is not a grape of heavy texture or deep concentration, but of delicacy and ease.

 Terroir & microclimate